Stretch marks are a normal part of puberty

 isn't true with regular tanning

-or tanning beds, though:
+or tanning beds,

-sun and tanning beds do more harm than good when it comes to the long-term health
+the sun and tanning beds do more harm than good when it comes to the long-term health

 of your skin.